johancuda/Pre-2000-Games-Swiss-Games-Garden/README.md

 The variable containing all the links to the API responses is not very elegant, but since the data doesn't have a `next` key I had to manually check all the pages containing data te retrieve them.

+You can find the final resulat in the `results` folder.

 ## Installation

 We advise you to work in a virtualenv.
 To install the `requirements.txt` file, run the following command in a terminal: